Why Wasn’t Rob Kardashian Included In His Family’s Trip To Costa Rica?

-Rob Kardashian’s family, including his sisters, Kim, Khloe and Kourtney, recently enjoyed a tropical vacation in Costa Rica, but sadly, he was not included in the festivities.
+Rob Kardashian’s family, including his sisters, Kim, Khloe, and Kourtney, recently enjoyed a tropical vacation in Costa Rica, but sadly, he was not included in the festivities.

 Months after welcoming his first child, his daughter Dream Kardashian, with his on-and-off fiancee, Blac Chyna, Rob Kardashian was noticeably absent from the trip.